 AAC is a “last resort” in speech therapy

 FALSE.
 When AAC was first discovered back in the 1960s, it was only used or recommended after other speech tasks had been exhausted.
 For example, the POSM (Patient Operated Selector Mechanism), a sip-and-puff typewriter controller, prototyped by Reg Maling in 1960, was an early electric communication device.
 This device was huge, so portability was obviously an issue!
 These days (and following lots of research), AAC is now recommended for any child that is having difficulty accessing language.
 Their age and the amount of intervention should not matter as the need to practise language in real-life situations is essential for language and skill development.
 This is something that AAC can provide when spoken methods are challenging.

 FALSE.
 It is important to realise that learning AAC can be like learning a new language.
 As learning anything, there will be easy days and there will be hard days.
 We would not expect a child, or an adult for that matter, to learn a new language in a month – the same can be expected for AAC.
 The cool part about learning AAC is that within a few weeks, with practice, your child will be learning to use core vocabulary that is important for daily interactions.

-If you have a child who may benefit from AAC, give us a call at Generation Physio & Allied Health, we have a friendly team of professionals that are dedicated to changing lives of our clients.
+If you have a child who may benefit from AAC, we have a friendly team of professionals that are dedicated to changing lives of our clients.
 All our clinicians are mobile and come to your own home to conduct an assessment.
 Give us a call on 1300 122 884 to book a consultation today.